sjmignot/dogsbody/content/posts/an-elephant-sitting-still.md

 >
 > <cite>-- Shakespeare, Macbeth[^2]</cite>

-Macbeth certainly could have proved an inspiration for Hu Bo's film: his mentor Bela Tarr directed an adaption, which it is very likely Bo saw.
+Macbeth certainly could have proved an inspiration for Hu Bo's film: his mentor Bela Tarr directed an adaption, which Bo quite possibly saw.

 I left the film depressed, but also deeply moved.
 Frustrated, but disabused from the idea that art cannot be profoundly bleak.